rackerlabs/support-how-to/content/cloud-dns/nslookup-checking-dns-records-on-windows.md

 The address labeled **primary name server** is the DNS authority for the domain.

-If we add the address of the authoritative name server (ns.rackspace.com) to the first command, the record is now checked against that name server.
+If you add the address of the authoritative name server (**ns.rackspace.com**) to the first command, the record is now checked against that name server.

     C:\Users\Administrator>nslookup -type=A rackspace.co.uk ns.rackspace.com